100 Photos That Kids Born After 2000 Will Never Understand

 Wearing Leotards Everywhere (1980s)

-With the popularity of aerobics at an all-time high, leotards were to the ’80s what yoga pants are today, meaning they were worn anywhere and everywhere, regardless of whether or not you actually planned to exercise.
-While their stretchy fabric was particularly unforgiving of any lumps or bumps on your body, you always felt like a member of Jane Fonda’s entourage when you wore it.
-And to find out why taking a trip down memory lane makes you feel so warm and fuzzy, discover these 17 Surprising Reasons You Love Nostalgia So Much.
+With the popularity of aerobics at an all-time high, leotards were to the ’80s what yoga pants are to today, meaning they were worn anywhere and everywhere, regardless of whether or not you actually planned to exercise.
+And you always felt like a member of Jane Fonda’s entourage when you wore one.

 Thinking Acid-washed Jeans Looked Cool (1980s)

 The ‘80s had us all clamoring for acid-washed jeans.
-Whether in a dark wash or bright color, acid-wash adherents genuinely felt these strangely-patterned pants were the perfect complement to the crimped hair, crop tops, and day-glo accessories also popular at the time.
+Whether in a dark wash or bright color, acid-wash adherents genuinely saw these strangely-patterned pants as the perfect complement to the crimped hair, crop tops, and Day-Glo accessories also popular at the time.

 Proudly Wearing Your “Choose Life” Shirt (1980s)